csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 - binary synapses and learns by modeling the growth of new synapses and the decay of unused synapses
 - separates aspects of brains and neurons that are essential for intelligence from those that depend on brain implementation
+- terminology changed from HTM to Thousand Brains Theory

 ### necortical structure